 These mountains, which stand above Strathearn, form a dividing line between the mountains of the North and the central lowlands of Scotland.

-The walk will take in two Munros and a Corbett as we travel south towards Callander.
-Having the minibus meet us at the end the journey will afford us the luxury of completing a linear route to the three summits.
+The walk will take in two munros and a Corbett as we travel south towards Callander.
+Meeting the minibus meet at the end the journey will afford us the luxury of completing a linear route to the three summits.

 From the top, after a quickish descent, we’ll traverse the knolls in a gentle curve round to Ben Each with the final ascent again being a weaving steep path between crags.
 Once here though the hills take on a different more gently nature encouraging us on downwards to Glen Ample, the minibus and the cafes of Callander.

 It will be a rewarding day demanding hill fitness and confidence on some steep ground and which will give everyone a challenging and fun day out.